PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 ## Addendum: Other options

-Following making this post live, a thread on the [TiddlyWiki mailing list](https://groups.google.com/g/tiddlywiki/c/gssKE66gPv0) pointed out a number of alternatives to using nodemon:
+A thread on the [TiddlyWiki mailing list](https://groups.google.com/g/tiddlywiki/c/gssKE66gPv0), subsequent to this post, pointed out a number of alternatives to using nodemon:

 ### watch-fs plugin